 Fend off boredom with these entertaining activities.

-, burn fat and relieve stress, according to Danny Campbell, a former professional boxer and co-founder of Title Boxing Club in Overland Park, Kansas.
+, burn fat and relieve stress, according to Danny Campbell, a former professional boxer and co-founder of Title Boxing Club in Overland Park, Kansas

 “Boxing works every muscle fiber in your body,” he says.
 “When you hit a heavy bag, the muscle resistance from a 100-pound bag stimulates blood flow to every muscle group.
 This also increases your cardio so that your heart is pumping blood through the entire body, which causes your body to burn fat.”

 Boxing also helps decrease anxiety, improve hand-eye coordination and build self-confidence —particularly once you start developing those awesome shoulder and back muscles.

 Tired of switching from one cardio machine to the next?
 Fitness specialist Todd Cambio, owner of Precision Fitness in Pawcatuck, Connecticut

 races as a great way to burn calories and kick butt.

 “Training for an obstacle-course race requires you to get outside and run hills, hike trails, play on the monkey bars and to climb over, around and through things,” he says.
 “Think of just being a kid again.”